 - Special benefits with select luxury hotel brands

-You’ll also earn 5 points per dollar on flights and prepaid hotels booked through Amex Travel, 1.5 points per dollar on purchases of $5,000 or more (up to 1 million extra points per year) and 1 point per dollar on everything else.
+You’ll also earn 5 points per dollar on flights and prepaid hotels booked through Amex Travel, 1.5 points per dollar on purchases of $5,000 or more (up to 1 million extra points per year) in key business categories and 1 point per dollar on everything else.
 The card has a $595 annual fee ($695 if application is received on or after 1/13/2022).
 See rates and fees.

 Best For Fair Credit: Capital One® Spark® Classic for Business